SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 <img src="../images/groupModifyIndividual.PNG" width="750">

+**Exception Group**

-For Exception Groups, Settings associated with the Exception Group (exceptions) can be directly modified and saved.
+For Exception Groups, settings associated with the Exception Group (exceptions) can be directly modified and saved.
 Other settings can be added to the Exception Group and modified using the `Add Settings` button.
-Exception Settings can also be removed from the Exception Group using the `Remove Selected Setting from Exception` button.
+Exception settings can also be removed from the Exception Group using the `Remove Selected Setting from Exception` button.

-**Exception Group**

-1) Navigate to `Managed Account Console > Endpoints (tab) > Groups`
+1) Navigate to `Managed Account Console > Endpoints > Groups`

 2) Click the `Modify Group` button next to the Exception Group